theJohnnyBrown/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

     * - **Download Transcript Allowed**
       - Specifies whether you want to allow students to download the timed transcript.
 If you set this value to **True**, a link to download the file appears below the video.

-        By default, students can download .srt or .txt versions of the transcript.
+        By default, Studio creates a .txt transcript when you upload an .srt transcript.
+Students can download the .srt or .txt versions of the transcript when you set **Download Transcript Allowed** to **True**.
 If you want to provide the transcript for download in a different format as well, such as .pdf, upload a file to Studio by using the **Upload Handout** field.

     * - **Downloadable Transcript URL**
       - The URL for a non-.srt version of the transcript file posted on the **Files & Uploads** page or on the Internet.
 Students see a link to download the non-.srt transcript below the video.

         .. note:: When you add a transcript to this field, only the transcript that you add is available for download.
 The .srt and .txt transcripts become unavailable.
-If you want to provide a downloadable transcript in a format other than .srt, we recommend that you upload a handout for students by using the **Upload a Handout** field.
+If you want to provide a downloadable transcript in a format other than .srt, we recommend that you upload a handout for students by using the **Upload Handout** field.

     * - **Show Transcript**
       - Specifies whether the transcript plays along with the video by default.